scalemaildev/hashgraph_chess/README.md

 Play chess over the Hedera Consensus Service.

-*NOTE:* This app is still in development.
+*NOTE: This app is still in early development.
+This readme will be updated when it's ready for beta.*